zyrgit/cs424/README.md

 ## 5. How to login to your RPi from now on.
 From now on you don't need a screen or keyboard for your RPi.
 You need to connect your laptop to your RPi via Ethernet, and then power on RPi, run `ifconfig eth0 up` on Ubuntu if necessary.
 Your subnet IP (IP after masking) of the `eth?` or `en?` on your laptop should not be changing (unless you use another computer).
 Your RPi will always use the IP you've chosen for it.
-Therefore, on your laptop, run `ssh pi@169.254.109.123` or `ssh pi@192.168.0.123` to login your RPi.
+Therefore, on your laptop, run `ssh pi@169.254.109.123` or `ssh pi@192.168.0.123` to login your RPi (you may need to wait for 1 minute for your laptop to bring up Ethernet interface).

 Then you need to find your RPi's wireless IP.
 On RPi run `ifconfig` and see the IP for `wlan0`, e.g. 10.194.102.108.
 Then you can disconnect your laptop and RPi now.
 Exit the terminal and unplug the Ethernet cable, login into your RPi using wireless IP: `ssh pi@10.194.102.108`.